enix/arista-eapi-exporter/README.md

 ### Building an image

 You can build and run a docker image of this exporter using the provided dockerfile.
 It will embed the `api_commands.yaml` present in the repository.
 You may also create a `config.yaml` file at the root of the repository if you want to embed a config into the image.
-Alternatively, you can provide a configuration file with another mechanisme (e.g. bind mount, Kubernetes configmap, etc.).
+Alternatively, you can provide a configuration file with another mechanism (e.g. bind mount, Kubernetes configmap, etc.).

 ### Using automatically built images

-Images available on the Docker Hub (`enix/arista-eapi-exporter`) and on Github Container Registry (`ghcr.io/enix/arista-eapi-exporter`) are autmatically built on each tagged version of this repository.
+Images available on the Docker Hub (`enix/arista-eapi-exporter`) and on Github Container Registry (`ghcr.io/enix/arista-eapi-exporter`) are automatically built on each tagged version of this repository.
 They use the provided `api_commands.yaml` but do not embed any configuration.

 On these two image repositories, `latest` is the latest tag, there is no automatic nightly build.